 Table 1: Number of contributors and number of repositories on GitHub for the three healthcare data standards as per 28-01-2025.

-In summary, we stress that beyond evaluating the intrinsic structure of an open standard and the community that supports the standard, we need to take into account the wider ecosystem of open-source implementations and availability of complementary components.
+In summary, we stress that beyond evaluating the intrinsic structure of an open standard and the community that supports the standard, we need to consider the wider ecosystem of OSS implementations and availability of complementary components.
 From this wider perspective of the whole ecosystem surrounding the three standards, FHIR stands out as having the most diverse and rich ecosystem because it has been mandated in certain jurisdictions and because its technical foundations are inherently more broad and modular.
 This is relevant when comparing these standards in real-world implementations.
 We now turn to two specific use cases where these considerations are at play.

 Standardization of health data for federated learning